If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-It is thought that around 80% of people with HIV will experience a short, two week illness soon after getting the virus.
-This illness is known as seroconversion and is a sign that the immune system is reacting to the virus and in doing so, the body produces antibodies (a protein in the blood that fights infection) to HIV.
-When a HIV test is performed – it is these antibodies that the test is looking for.
+Approximately 80% of people with HIV will experience a short, two week illness soon after getting the virus.
+This illness is known as seroconversion and is a sign that the immune system is reacting to the virus.
+The body then produces antibodies; a protein in the blood that fights infection.

-If you experience all of these symptoms at the same time after being in a situation where you think you may have been at risk of HIV, you should have an HIV test.
+If you experience all of these symptoms at the same time after being at risk of HIV, you should have an HIV test.

-After this illness, it is often the case that you won’t have symptoms for many years (and some people won’t even experience this seroconversion illness).
+After this illness, you may not have symptoms for many years (and some people won’t even experience this seroconversion illness).

-But what happens in the meantime is that HIV will multiply and cause progressive damage to your immune system, during which time you can look and feel well.
+In the meantime HIV will multiply and cause progressive damage to your immune system, during which time you can look and feel well.

 Once this damage is done, typical symptoms include: